Meeting together for worship, communion, prayer, chat and more!

 Psalm 100: 1-2

 We are committed to reading and understanding the Bible together.
-We listen to a talk that unpacks the words of the Bible in order to help us follow Jesus and apply his message to our lives.
-At "All In" services, we keep this super-short in order to make our Sunday meetings as accessible as possible for all ages.
-Evening services have a longer talk and there is also additional content (mainly through our InConvo podcast) for anyone who wants to dig deeper to listen to at their leisure.
-You can listen to previous talks and episodes of InConvo via the "Teaching" page of this website.
+We unpack the words of the Bible in order to help us follow Jesus and apply his message to our lives.
+Services have a 20-30 minute talk from one of our preachers; there is also sometimes additional content (mainly through our podcasts) for anyone who wants to dig deeper to listen to at their leisure.
+You can listen to previous talks and episodes of InConvo via the "Recordings" page of this website.

 And he took bread, gave thanks, broke it, gave it to them, and said, “This is my body, which is given for you.
 Do this in remembrance of me.”
 In the same way he also took the cup after supper and said, “This cup is the new covenant in my blood, which is poured out for you."